paladin-t/b8/docs/manual.md

 * Arguments being passed to higher order functions, or
 * Used for constructing the result of a higher-order function that needs to return a function

-A Lambda becomes a closure after it captured some values in outer scope.
+A Lambda becomes a closure after it captured some values in an outer scope.

 BASIC8 offers a full support for lambda, including invokable as a value, higher order function, closure and currying, etc.